Course of Study 2013-2014

 Students may inspect all records pertaining to them that are maintained by Kenyon, with these exceptions: records of College officers in their sole possession and not revealed to any other person; records of the Campus and Safety Office, Health and Counseling Center, and chaplain; confidential letters placed in files before January 1, 1975; financial records of parents; and letters of recommendation to which students have waived the right of access.

 Directory information takes two forms.
 Public directory information (name, class year, advisor, majors, minors, concentrations, degree, date of graduation, similar information, degree awarded, email address, dates of attendance, honors and awards, high school attended) and on-campus directory information (advisor, home address and phone number, campus address and phone number) are public unless the student expressly prohibits their publication in writing to the registrar's office.
+On-campus directory information is available to students and employees with Kenyon network accounts.
 All other personally identifiable information is held in confidence by all Kenyon personnel and is not released to others except on the written authorization of the student.
 (This authorization must include specification of the parties or class of parties to which access is granted.)